Skip Navigation

 In order to be able to reasonably accommodate a housing assignment for resident students with an approved Emotional Support Animal, the following application deadlines have been stipulated and must be adhered to:

-• Identification and Other Tags: The animal must have tags (or some other visible marker) indicating ownership and rabies clearances.
-All Emotional Support Animals must be kept current in compliance with local jurisdiction (i.e. dog license, city/county ordinance) requirements.
+• Identification and Other Tags: The animal must have tags (or other visible marker) indicating ownership and rabies clearances.
+All Emotional Support Animals must remain in compliance with local licensing and registration requirements (e.g., dog license, city/county ordinances).
 The Residential Life Office reserves the right to request proof of licensing or paperwork at any time during the animal’s residency.

 • Health and Vaccinations: The animal must be clean and in good health.
 All animals on campus must have an annual well care visit with a licensed veterinarian.
 The Residential Life Office reserves its right to request proof of the required visits at any time.
 All animals must have had a general maintenance vaccination series appropriate to the species.
 All vaccinations must be current.
 Applicable animals must wear a current rabies vaccination tag.
 Proof of vaccinations must be submitted with the Emotional Support Animal application.
 A resident with an ill animal may be asked to remove the animal from the University’s facilities.

-• Grooming: The animal must be well groomed, and measures should be taken at all times for fleas and odor control.
+• Grooming: The animal must be well groomed at all times, and appropriate measures should be taken to prevent fleas and control odor.
 Students who use University facilities and bathrooms for grooming and bathing are responsible for cleaning up pet hair, and other remnants related to these actions.
 Failure to control infestation will result in a fine.
-The animal handler’s residence may be inspected for fleas, ticks, or other pests, as needed.
-The room will be treated if fleas, ticks, or other pests are detected, and the handler will be responsible for the cost of the inspection and for pest treatment.
+The student’s residence may be inspected for fleas, ticks, or animal-related damage.

-• Physical Control: The animal must be on a leash at all times if let outside.
-It should never be permitted to wander around off leash except when the animal is inside the handler’s residence.
+• Physical Control: The animal must be on a leash at all times when outside.
+The animal should never be permitted to wander around off leash except when it is inside the student’s residence.
 The care and supervision of the animal is the sole responsibility of its handler.

-• Campus Responsibility: Animal handlers are responsible for any damage caused by the animal.
-Handlers will be fined for any damage found in the house from the animal.
+• Campus Responsibility: Students are responsible for any damage caused by the animal.
+Students will be fined for any damage from the animal found in the house.
 When an animal is left unattended in a residence, the animal is required to be kenneled.
 Animals may not remain unattended for prolonged periods of time (e.g., over breaks in the academic schedule).
-It is the responsibility of the handler that an unattended animal does not disrupt others.
+Students are responsible for ensuring that an unattended animal does not disrupt others.

-• Cleanup: The handler shall properly dispose of the feces and other animal waste/by-products in a prearranged area.
-This includes both inside and outside of the residence.
+• Cleanup: The handler shall properly dispose of the feces and other animal waste in designated areas, both inside and outside of the residence.

-• Disruption: The handler of an animal that is unruly or disruptive (e.g. barking, running around, aggressive towards others, bringing attention to itself) may be asked to remove the animal from the University facilities.
-If the improper behavior happens repeatedly, the animal may be barred from University property until the handler decides to take the significant steps to eliminate the behavior.
+• Disruption: The handler of an animal that is unruly or disruptive (e.g., excessive barking, running freely, exhibiting aggressive behavior, or otherwise causing disruption) may be asked to remove the animal from the University facilities.
+If the improper behavior occurs repeatedly, the animal may be prohibited from University property until the student takes significant corrective action to eliminate the behavior.

 The animal handler is responsible for assuring that the animal does not unduly interfere with the routine activities of the work environment, classroom and residence or cause difficulties for others.
 The animal handler must always be in control of the animal.

-The Student Support and Accessibility Program Manager or campus security will be notified if the animal causes a disturbance, violates this Policy or threatens or causes harm to facilities or other students.
+The Accessibility Office or campus security will be notified if the animal causes a disturbance, violates this Policy, or poses a threat or causes harm to facilities or other students.

 The Service Animal or Emotional Support Animal can be disqualified from campus or limited in its campus access if: